ipang-dwi/htaccess-collection/README.md

 was tested and used on :
 - CPanel based shared hosting, OS CloudLinux, RHEL and Centos x64
-- Cyberpanle based VPS, OS Centos x64
+- Cyberpanel based VPS, OS Centos x64

 Feel free to reach me on :
 - https://www.firstplato.com